johnsturgeon/streamdeck_keyboard_maestro/README.md

 ```
 python 3.6+
-pip install websocket-client
+websocket-client
-pip install websockets
+Tested on macOS 10.14.4
 ```

+## Plugin Installation Instructions

+1. Download the source (here)
+2. Copy or link the folder `com.myhdbox.keyboard_maestro.sdPlugin` to `~/Library/Application\ Support/com.elgato.StreamDeck/Plugins`

+## Plugin Configuration Instructions

+1. Create a python3 virtual environment for your plugin(s)
+`python3 -m venv streamdeck_venv`
+2. Activate
+`source streamdeck_venv/bin/activate`
+3. Upgrade pip
+`pip install --upgrade pip`
+4. Install websocket-client
+`pip install websocket-client`
+5. Modify the first line of `main.py` to point to your virtual environment's python
-* Look over the manifest.json to make sure it's configured to your liking
+6. Look over the `manifest.json` file to make sure it's configured to your liking
-* Change the variables at the top of `main.py` to your plugin location
+7. Modify the two variables `plugin_dir` and `log_filename` towards the top of `main.py` to match your locations

-I'm moving my TODO's to the Issues tracker